Morcilla Odolki or Odoloste

 Morcilla Odolki also known as Odoloste is a popular blood sausage in País Vasco region of Spain.
 The sausage is made with onions and rice though leeks are also sometimes added.
 In Vasco-Castellan dialect the word Odolki or Odoloste denote “morcilla” which is blood sausage and the word “odol” signifies “blood.”
 Morcilla Odolki is a light-colored blood sausage due to its white colored ingredients: lard, rice, onions and a small proportion of blood added (12%).
 Morcilla Odolki u Odoloste is very similar to Morcilla de Sangre de Oveja, Buscantza, Mondejos, another blood sausage made in the same region, but Morcilla de Sangre de Oveja is made with sheep blood and sheep meat.

 |Pork blood||120 ml||4 oz fl|

 |Rice, cooked||40 g||1.41 oz|

 |Oregano, dry||2.0 g||3 tsp|

-- Cook rice.
+- Cook the rice, but don't overcook.
 Cook onions and leeks (if used).

 - Grind onions and lard through 6 mm (1/4”) plate.